jakewins/javadoctest/README.md

         <scope>test</scope>
     </dependency>

-Write an example, wrapped in <pre> tags, including where to find the test method for your example:
+Write an example, wrapped in 'pre' tags, including where to find the test method for your example:

     /**
      * Perform the action.
 For example: